oracle/docker-images/OracleDataIntegrator/README.md

 The options "-i -t" in the above command runs the container in interactive mode and you will be able to see the commands running in the container.
 This includes the command for RCU creation, domain creation and configuration followed by starting ODI Agent.
-Mapping container port 21910 to host port 21910 enables accessing of the Agent outside of the local host.
+Mapping container port 20910 to host port 20910 enables accessing of the Agent outside of the local host.
-Connecting to ODINet network enables accessing the DB container by it's name i.e ODI122126Database.
-If not using ODINet then hostname where DB is runnings needs to given in place of ODI122126Database in odi.env.list

 Once the ODI container is created logs will be tailed and displayed to keep the container running.

-Now you can access the Agent at http://<host name>:20910/oraclediagent
+Now you can access the Agent at http://\<host name\>:20910/oraclediagent

 **NOTES:**